-“Leaving my career without a plan and starting a brand in an industry I’ve never worked in is probably tops but if I really go back, my real big break was when I agreed to relocate from Texas to Seattle with AT&T Wireless.
-I had never considered moving, our people didn’t leave Texas, but my company was always pushing me to consider it and one year my husband and I decided we should be more open minded and told the company we might consider for the right opportunity.
-It took no time at all for the call to come and a huge, double or triple jump promotion was put in front of me that I could not refuse.
-I took the role, leap frogged over AT LEAST two other people who were way more qualified than I was but they couldn’t move to Seattle so I got the nod and the risk turned out to be a huge positive step change in my learning and the level I operated at.
+“Leaving my career without a plan and starting a brand in an industry I’ve never worked in is probably tops, but if I really go back, my real big break was when I agreed to relocate from Texas to Seattle with AT&T Wireless.
+I had never considered moving - our people didn’t leave Texas, but my company was always pushing me to consider it, and one year my husband and I decided we should be more open-minded and told the company we might consider for the right opportunity.
+It took no time at all for the call to come and a huge, double or triple-jump promotion was put in front of me that I couldn't refuse.
+I took the role, leap-frogged over AT LEAST two other people who were way more qualified than I was, but they couldn’t move to Seattle so I got the nod, and the risk turned out to be a huge positive step change in my learning and the level I operated at.

 Best piece of advice you have ever received that you now pass on to others?